opnfv/ipv6/docs/release/installation/installation.instruction.rst

 Infrastructure.
 All underlay networks and API endpoints will be IPv6-only
 except:

-1. "admin" network in underlay/undercloud still has to be IPv4, due to lack of support of IPMI over IPv6 or PXE over IPv6.
+1. "admin" network in underlay/undercloud still has to be IPv4.
+   * It was due to lack of support of IPMI over IPv6 or PXE over IPv6.
+   * iPXE does support IPv6 now.
+Ironic has added support for booting nodes with IPv6.
+   * We are starting to work on enabling IPv6-only environment for all networks.
+For TripleO, this work is still ongoing.
 2. Metadata server is still IPv4 only.

 Except the limitations above, the use case scenario of the IPv6-only